COVID-19: Resources and Guidance for Churches, Charities and Mission Workers

 Provision of essential voluntary services or urgent public support services including the provision of food banks or other support for the homeless or vulnerable people, blood donation sessions or support in an emergency are permitted.

 Attendance is not numerically limited but must be subject to risk assessment to make premises COVID-19 secure (for example, to allow for safe entry and exit, social distancing etc).
 This may mean that numbers attending have to be limited.
+Reference should be made to the COVID-19 guidance for voluntary, community and social enterprise organisations.

 Provision of food and drink to the homeless on the premises is permitted.